Newcastle University Students Union (NUSU) Student Advice Centre

 For some people this process is a piece of cake, they know who they want to live with and where, and they sign contracts for a new house safe in the knowledge their landlord is a good guy and there’ll definitely be no arguments about whose turn it is to do the washing up or who’s making too much noise after a night out in town – however for the majority of students the process of finding a place to live while at university can be a bit of a minefield.
 Which areas are student friendly?
 Does this landlord have the right credentials?
 Will I get on with my course mates when we’re living together?

-Please note NSU are not trained legal professionals, but we will aim to find the answer to your questions, or we may refer you to the Student Law Office, Shelter or CAB.
+Please note NSU are not trained legal professionals, but they will aim to find the answer to your questions, or they may refer you to the Student Law Office, Shelter or CAB.